formlio/forml/docs/install.rst

     pip install forml

-ForML has a number of optional features with their own dependencies which can be pulled in during the installation like this::
+ForML has a number of optional features with their own dependencies which can be pulled-in during the installation like this::

     pip install 'forml[sql,dask]'

-Some of the features might have their own binary dependencies that need to be resolved using a system-dependant way (ie using the OS package manager).
+Some of the features might have their own binary dependencies that need to be resolved using a system-dependant way (i.e. using the OS package manager).

 Dependency Constraints
 ----------------------